 1. Price Stability: Price Stability implies promoting economic development with considerable emphasis on price stability.
 The centre of focus is to facilitate the environment which is favourable to the architecture that enables the developmental projects to run swiftly while also maintaining reasonable price stability.

-2. Controlled Expansion Of Bank Credit: One of the important functions of RBI is the controlled expansion of bank credit and money supply with special attention to seasonal requirement for credit without affecting the output.
+2. Controlled Expansion Of Bank Credit: One of the important functions of RBI is the controlled expansion of bank credit and money supply with special attention to the seasonal requirements for credit without affecting the output.

-4. Restriction of Inventories: Overfilling of stocks and products becoming outdated due to excess of stock often results is sickness of the unit.
+4. Restriction of Inventories: Overfilling of stocks and products becoming outdated due to excess stock often results in the sickness of the unit.
 To avoid this problem the central monetary authority carries out this essential function of restricting the inventories.
 The main objective of this policy is to avoid over-stocking and idle money in the organization

-7. Equitable Distribution of Credit: The policy of Reserve Bank aims equitable distribution to all sectors of the economy and all social and economic class of people
+7. Equitable Distribution of Credit: The policy of the Reserve Bank aims equitable distribution to all sectors of the economy and all social and economic classes of people

 8. To Promote Efficiency: It is another essential aspect where the central banks pay a lot of attention.
-It tries to increase the efficiency in the financial system and tries to incorporate structural changes such as deregulating interest rates, ease operational constraints in the credit delivery system, to introduce new money market instruments etc.
+It tries to increase the efficiency in the financial system and tries to incorporate structural changes such as deregulating interest rates, easing operational constraints in the credit delivery system, introducing new money market instruments etc.

-9. Reducing the Rigidity: RBI tries to bring about the flexibilities in the operations which provide a considerable autonomy.
-It encourages more competitive environment and diversification.
-It maintains its control over financial system whenever and wherever necessary to maintain the discipline and prudence in operations of the financial system.
+9. Reducing the Rigidity: RBI tries to bring about the flexibilities in the operations which provide considerable autonomy.
+It encourages a more competitive environment and diversification.
+It maintains its control over the financial system whenever and wherever necessary to maintain the discipline and prudence in operations of the financial system.